01-Introduction

 This type of analysis is called batch processing.
 It will deliver you answers for the big questions.

-For a short video about batch and stream processing and their use-cases, click on the link below:
+For a short video about batch and stream processing and their use cases, click on the link below:

 Adding Batch to a Streaming Pipeline

-The analytics process, batch or streaming, is not a one way process.
+The analytics process, batch or streaming, is not a one-way process.
 Analytics can also write data back to the big data storage.

-Often times writing data back to the storage makes sense.
+Oftentimes, writing data back to the storage makes sense.
 It allows you to combine previous analytics outputs with the raw data.

 Analytics give insights when you combine raw data.
-This combination will often times allow you to create even more useful insights.
+This combination will often allow you to create even more useful insights.

 A wide variety of analytics tools are available.
 Ranging from MapReduce or AWS Elastic MapReduce to Apache Spark and AWS lambda.